najibghadri/redux-dunk/README.md

 ### Cons over loop
 - Effect type doesn't tell which actions will be dispatched if any (because you write whatever you want in the effect body)
 - More freedom in effects might lead to bad code?
-Loop has a strict (and limited) view on effects which might or might not work out for some.
+Loop has a strict (and limited) view on effects which might or might not work out for you.